WEDDING WEDNESDAY WITH EM | VIRGINIA WEDDING PHOTOGRAPHER

 Often times alarms and calls go off while guests are videoing and taking photos, taking away from the emotion of the ceremony.
 We have witnessed many calls and alarms going off during the bride processional, prayers, and other parts of the ceremony.
 Having an unplugged ceremony keeps the intimate emotions and feel for the ceremony that you imagined for your day!

 This is a big reason to have an unplugged wedding day.
-James and I have had SEVERAL guests get up all at once from their seats and walk in the isle just to get shots of the couple about to kiss.
+James and I have had SEVERAL guests get up all at once from their seats and walk in the aisle just to get shots of the couple about to kiss.
 I’m not making that up… We have almost missed ceremony moments because of guests holding up tablets, phones, their personal cameras and jumping in our way!

 Unfortunately, if this happens there is nothing we can do.
 I’m sure you don’t want me to interrupt the ceremony to say “Hey Aunt Bee needed her phone photo right as you kissed, can you kiss again so I can grab that shot for your gallery?”.
 You may laugh and think oh that could never happen!!
 Its happened to me…

-I can also promise you that I will not push or shove your family or friends if they do jump in the isle with their devices!
+I can also promise you that I will not push or shove your family or friends if they do jump in the aisle with their devices!
 However, if a guest jumps in front of us for shots you will miss those in your final gallery.
 These distractions are not only affecting the other guests and wedding vendors (that you invested good money hiring), its a distraction for your bridal party, pastor, and you two!

 You have invested your time and money on a photographer and maybe a videographer too for your day.
 Having an unplugged ceremony allows your wedding vendors to do their job well.
 If we can focus on getting the shots without worrying about guests and other distractions it really helps!
 I know that your guests are so excited to be there and witness such an exciting time in your life.